Jose5110/Pygame_RPG/README.md

 the youtube ClearCode in the following link:
 --https://www.youtube.com/watch?v=QU1pPzEGrqw--

+Only python default libraries with the obvius exception been pygame were used on this proyect, so i wont be bothering with a virtual enviroment nor with a requierements file.

 All credits goes to him for the awesome tutorial, but that does not mean that this version is entirely a copy of his, in the original, assets routes where implemented using a simple file route to the asset, in this one i use the join method from the "os" library so it works in any os (as opposed to only mac).